Hridaan965/SparklezBot/README.md

 | volume | Set the volume, 1% - 150%.|

 ## **Invite the bot!**
 So what are you waiting for?
-[Invite](https://discord.com/oauth2/authorize?client_id=985222296463634492&scope=bot+applications.commands&permissions=281353243969) SparklezBot to your server today to test it out and join [our discord server](https://discord.gg/Ctv8qffjHF) for support!
+[Invite](https://discord.com/oauth2/authorize?client_id=985222296463634492&scope=bot+applications.commands&permissions=281353243969) Sparklez Bot to your server today to test it out and join [our discord server](https://discord.gg/Ctv8qffjHF) for support!

 [![](https://img.shields.io/discord/861886068793147402.svg?logo=discord&colorB=e7da00&label=SparklezBot%20Support)](https://discord.gg/Ctv8qffjHF)